-Alexis offers weekly online and in person (Greater St. Louis Area) private instruction to a limited number of students per month.
+Alexis offers weekly online and in person* (New York City) private instruction to a limited number of students per month.

 The fee is $95.00 (Online Instruction) / $150 (In person*) per week with a minimum of four weeks to start.

-Online Lessons: You will receive an assignment via email at the beginning of your week and a thirty minute private Skype critique at the end of your week.
+Online Lessons: You will receive an assignment via email at the beginning of each week and a thirty minute private Zoom/Google Meet critique/discussion at the end of each week.
 Expect approximately 5 hours of work per week, 3-4 hours painting/drawing and a bit more time organizing your files to send back to Alexis.

 In person Lessons: In person classes are modeled after hybrid online/university studio classes.
 Which means that we will meet once a week for 2hr 45 minutes of direct instruction.
 Assignments will still be emailed at the beginning of your week and you can expect to spend an additional 3-4 hours painting/drawing between sessions.

 Private Lesson topics are as follows: Drawing.
-Painting, Mixed Media.
+Painting, Photography, Soft Sculpture.
 Alexis prioritizes creating assignments tailored to the individuals needs and level of understanding as a means of helping students grow their skill set.

 To apply send: 1.)
 Three examples of your best work attached in .jpeg form.
 List size and medium in the body of your email.
 2.)
 One brief paragraph about your goals/ what you wish to accomplish/ which private lesson topic you're interested in 3.)
 Your availability (times of year) to begin the minimum of four consecutive weeks of lessons; how many lessons you are requesting; the best days of the week& times of day for the weekly 30 minute Skype session.
 Alexis is based in St. Louis, MO,-please translate your times to Central Standard Time USA